nvidia-holoscan/holoscan-sdk/docs/set_up_gpudirect_rdma.md

    Apply new Configuration? (y/n) [n] :
    ```

-   `Next Boot` is actually the current value that was expected to be used at the next reboot, while `New` is the value you're about to set to override `Next Boot`.
+   `Next Boot` is the current value that was expected to be used at the next reboot, while `New` is the value you're about to set to override `Next Boot`.

    Apply with `y` and reboot afterwards: